grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "The Stilt City Authority boats destroying the _Grackle_ would surely be a blessing from hell.
 If we had a way to _confirm_ their sinking, we could sleep easy for the first time in a long time.
 That would be the greatest fuckin' blessing of 'em all."

-As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect's_ position.
+As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect_'s position.
 They crawled at a painfully slow, but discreet, three knots on the more or less random northerly course Bastian had chosen for the rest of the daylight hours.
 By dark they had left the noise of the depth charges far behind, along with any kind of contact or signal that they might still be pursued.